Innovative Pharmacist of the Year

-Innovation has always been a cornerstone of pharmacy.
-As the profession goes through a time of unprecedented change, we believe it is important to recognise those who are leading the way; in this case, through innovation.
+Innovation is the cornerstone of pharmacy.
+As the profession goes through unprecedented change, we believe it's important to recognise those leading the way.

 This year’s winner was Swarup Afsar, owner of Pharmacy 777 in Western Australia for his innovative Mental Health Module in Community Pharmacy.
 Swarup’s innovation was around implementing a counselling service that provides; solution focused psycho-dynamic therapy, cognitive behavioural therapy and hypnotherapy.
 Mr Afsar said “his innovation is continuing to improve mental health experienced by a whole spectrum of patients – from newly diagnosed diabetics, sleep apnoea sufferer’s to FIFO workers and their partners, and of course people having prescriptions for anti-depressants”.

 The 2014 winners were the Queensland Pharmacist Immunisation Pilot (QPIP) implementation team from the Queensland branch of the Pharmaceutical Society of Australia, who worked with 80 pharmacies to deliver a user-pays vaccination program over a period of five months.
 The project saw pharmacy professionals deliver more than 11,000 vaccinations to members of the public at a fee of $25-$30 each.